NathanPham68/SQL_Customer_Behavior_Analysis_-_E-commerce/README.md

 ## IV.
 Exploring the Dataset
 In this project, I will write and run SQL queries in Google BigQuery on the Google Analytics dataset to retrieve the necessary data for answering business questions.

-### Query 01: calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
+### Query 01: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month
 [Link to code](https://console.cloud.google.com/bigquery?sq=322729696559:adfe928ac9c64cb0a58a526e93b7aaef)
 * SQL code